NuHepMC/Spec/README.md

 #### G.C.4 Flux-averaged Total Cross Section

 When running a standalone simulation, with a target number of events, additional information about the simulated total cross section is required to properly normalize the output event rate to a cross-section prediction.
-The quantity required is the flux-averaged total cross section which is calculated from the ratio of the integral of incoming flux times the cross section to the integral of the flux.
-The flux-averaged total cross section should be stored as a `HepMC3::DoubleAttribute` on the `HepMC3::GenRunInfo` named "NuHepMC.FluxAveragedTotalCrossSection".
+The quantity required is the flux-averaged total cross section, which is calculated from the ratio of the integral of incoming flux times the cross section to the integral of the flux.

+This quantity is not always known at the beginning of a generator run.
+The simulation of events builds up an approximation of the total cross-section as the generator runs, for storing a current 'best estimate' of the total cross-section see [E.C.4](#ec4-estimated-cross-section).

+If known, the flux-averaged total cross section should be stored as a `HepMC3::DoubleAttribute` on the `HepMC3::GenRunInfo` named "NuHepMC.FluxAveragedTotalCrossSection".

 #### G.C.5 Process Descriptions